-Accordingly, as the first parameter is the name of the subject – "Biology", and all the rest arguments – the names of the attending students.
+The first parameter is the name of the subject – "Biology", and all the other arguments are the names of the attending students.

 Constructor Overloading

-As we saw, we can declare constructors with parameters.
-This gives us a possibility to declare constructors with different signatures (number and order of the parameters) with the purpose of providing convenience to those who will create objects from our class.
-Creating constructors with different signatures is called constructor overloading.
+Declaring constructors with parameters gives us a possibility to declare constructors with different signatures (number and order of the parameters),for more convenient creation of objects from our class.
+Defining constructors with different signatures is called constructor overloading.

-Consider, for example, the class Dog.
+Consider for example the class Dog.
 We can declare different constructors: